-Moringa Oil Is the New Must-Have Ingredient for Perfect, Clear Skin!
+Moringa Oil for face Is the New Must-Have for Perfect, Clear Skin!

 With findings like these, it was only a matter of time before skin and hair care brands started to incorporate its oil into products in order to help boost moisture, reduce the signs of aging, and even ward off zits.
 But is the ingredient as good as it is on paper?

 Dr. Debra Jaliman a New York-based dermatologist, assistant professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York and author of Skin Rules: Trade Secrets from a Top New York Dermatologist, seems to think so.
 “Moringa oil is packed with vitamins A, B, and C. It stacks up against other popular oils since it has many therapeutic properties,” she says.
 “It’s an antioxidant and has antibacterial, antimicrobial, and anti-inflammatory properties.
 It’s a good exfoliant as well as an emollient, too.”
 Though those with acne-prone skin can feel squeamish about putting oil on the already-greasy skin, Jaliman likes this oil for acne skin, saying that it can hydrate without clogging pores thanks to its antiseptic properties.

 Dr. Jeannette Graf, a New York-based dermatologist, assistant clinical professor of dermatology at Mount Sinai Medical Center in New York, and author of Stop Aging, Start Living also like moringa oil for its antimicrobial activity.
 But as she points out, where the ingredient really shines is in its ability to fight free radicals.
 “Moringa oil’s strongest benefits are its large amounts of antioxidants,” she says.